 I’m not particularly happy that the author failed to let me know just how I was being quoted, and I don’t expect I’ll have anything to do with New Scientist in the future.
 And I don’t think it’s very helpful to have described Aristotle as an “ancient Greek philosopher and mathematician.”
 Still, even though the article doesn’t make much headway in explaining Scholze’s “secret that links numbers and shapes,” it could certainly have been worse.

-The author preserved enough words from my final draft to render it unpublishable in any form, but I do believe I have the right to reproduce it on this blog.
+The author preserved enough words from my final draft to render the draft unpublishable in any form, but I do believe I have the right to reproduce it on this blog.
 Please be indulgent when reading it and bear in mind that it is still just a draft, written for the eyes of the sympathetic and professional editor who still exists, if only in my imagination.

 Number theory and geometry, the two most ancient branches of mathematics, could hardly be more different, at least on the surface.
 The former deals with the properties of integers — 1, 2, 3, and so on — and is designed to understand discrete objects.
 The latter studies spatial relations and measurements, and is built on our intuition of continuity.
 Aristotle thought they were separate because they applied to such distinct domains: “we cannot… prove geometrical truths by arithmetic,” he wrote, and he meant “and vice versa” as well.